8 min read • Published 18 Feb 25

 Financial Statement Analysis Ratios

 Financial statement analysis ratios are powerful tools that can help you gain deeper insights into a company’s financial health.
+Understanding what are financial statements is incomplete without the ratios.
 Here are some common ratios to consider:

-Liquidity Ratios: These ratios measure a company’s ability to meet its short-term financial obligations, typically within one year.
+These ratios measure a company’s ability to meet its short-term financial obligations, typically within one year.
+Some liquidity ratios are

-Solvency Ratios: These ratios assess a company’s ability to repay its long-term debt and meet its financial obligations over an extended period.
+These ratios assess a company’s ability to repay its long-term debt and meet its financial obligations over an extended period.
+Some Solvency Ratios are

-Profitability Ratios: These ratios evaluate a company’s ability to generate profits from its revenue and resources.
+These ratios evaluate a company’s ability to generate profits from its revenue and resources.
+Some profitability ratios are

 Importance of Financial Statements